 “Technology can put me to meditation”

 I believe that technologies such as the Muse can help you by giving you immediate feedback on your brain, thus making you more aware of “what’s working” during your meditation practice, and also by gently nudging you back to meditation whenever you get distracted.
 However, you still need to put in the effort.
 I’m not aware of any device that can by itself produce a state of deep meditation on your brain; nor do I think we should be dependent on any “magic pill” to access our own consciousness.

 “Psychedelic Drugs are an easy way to arrive at meditation”

 The idea of using drugs to tap into altered states of consciousness is not new.
-For thousands of years the ancient mystics, priests, monks, and yogis (Yoga Sutras, 4.1~4.3) in India and China have experimented with several methods of expanding consciousness and dropping illusions and conditioning.
+For thousands of years the ancient mystics, priests, monks, and yogis (Yoga Sutras, 4.1~4.3) in India, China and South America have experimented with several methods of expanding consciousness and dropping illusions and conditioning.

 Through the study of Buddhist and Hindu contemplative traditions, however, we see that the emphasis is in meditation practice as the chief means, with many traditions actively discouraging the use of any herbs or substances.
 They have probably found them to be not as helpful for true awakening.
 However, modern day practitioners are again experimenting with psychedelics.

 I can’t speak of this from personal experience, as I have never tried any sort of drugs or psychedelics.
 Yet, from my research and observation it seems that psychedelics may be able to help you open your mind about the existence of deeper realities/truths, and perhaps assist you to drop some negative mental patterns.
 In some cases it is the start of the contemplative journey.
 Undoubtfully, if it achieves that without considerable negative side effects, it is a great benefit.